jdwiyanto/wgs_tutorial2_r/README.md

-# Step-by-step guide to screen for genes and conduct pan-genome comparison from whole-genome sequence data in Ubuntu
+# Step-by-step guide to visualise whole-genome sequence data output using R

 This repository contains the source code to the tutorial contents used for the on-site workshop on whole-genome sequence data processing and analysis conducted at Universiti Malaya, 30-1 December 2022.